nvms/wingman/README.md

 ## TODO

-- Repeat last: Sometimes the ChatGPT API is overloaded, and the request fails.
-In these scenarios it might be useful to have a "repeat last question" functionality.
 - `CallbackType.Buffer` doesn't do anything at the moment.
 The desired behavior is to stick all generated code blocks into a panel at the end of the response, and stick a "copy" button above each block.